When will I receive my results?

-You will recieve an email once they are ready for you to download from your STAT account.
+You will receive an email once they are ready for you to download from your STAT account.

 How are results provided to you?